Towson University’s Undergraduate Research Club caps off first year by presenting at national conference

 “It was really exciting to see how much enthusiasm there was for this type of work,” Napoli said.
 “Not many schools have a student-driven club where the students teaching and mentoring each other.
 It was exciting to share that with our colleagues and for and them to be receptive of it.”

 While the club started during the 2017 fall academic term, it had been in discussion for a few years.
-With help from Student Affairs, New Student and Family Programs, the Student Government Association and the Committee of Undergraduate Research and Creative Inquiry, the three advisers pushed to form the URC.
+With help from the Office of the Provost, Honors College, and Undergraduate Research and Creative Inquiry Committee, the three advisers collaborated with highly-motivated student leaders to form the URC.

 The club was featured during the Welcome to TU new student welcome event, as well as the Fall Involvement Fair.
 The club also hosted a “Nerd Night” where students could bond over their braininess.
 These events also allowed students who were already doing research to share their experience with a larger audience.